Khalid TODAY concert: What you need to know

 Khalid is coming to TODAY!
 The VMA winner behind the hits "Toothbrush" and "Location" will bring his amazing voice to Rockefeller Plaza with a concert series performance.

-In addition, we're teaming up with our sponsor Citi and Khalid to give his fans the chance of a lifetime.
-You can submit a video of yourself singing the chorus of his hit song "Location" using #KhalidTODAY for a chance to have their video appear on stage with Khalid.
+In addition, we're teaming up with our sponsor Citi and Khalid to give you the chance of a lifetime.
+You can submit a video of yourself singing the chorus of his hit song "Location" using #KhalidTODAY for a chance to have your video appear on stage with Khalid.
+For terms and conditions, click here.

 Details: